layilin/SP23-33852/_texts/sc-page034.md

 [34]()

 - OF mountain-lands oeconomy permits
-- A third, in Canes of might growth to rise:
+- A third, in Canes of mighty growth to rise:
 - But, in the low-land plain, the half will yield [480]
 - Tho' not so lofty, yet a richer Cane,
 - For many a crop; if seasons glad the soil.